Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 # Major Outage Cause Category Classifier
-<small> <i>This is a project for DSC 80 at UCSD.
+<small> <i>This is a project for DSC 80 at UCSD by Diego Silva (d1silva@ucsd.edu).
 My exploratory data analysis on this dataset can be found <a href="https://dsilva019.github.io/EDA-of-Major-Outages/"> here</a>.</i> </small>

 # <u>Introduction</u>

-For this project I want to be able to predict the category cause that results in major outages.
+For this project I will be using a data set containing major outages reported by different states in the United States from January 2000-July 2016.
+This data set contains 1534 rows and 55 columns.
+I want to be able to predict the category cause that results in a major outage.
 Since I am trying to predict the category of the cause of the major outage, the type of problem I have is a classification problem.
 As a result, I will be predicting the category cause of future major outages using a Decision Tree Classifier (DTC).
 My response variable for my regression problem is the Category Cause.
 I will be accessing the quality of my model using the accuracy metric of the DTC to see how well my model predicts the category cause of an outage.
-To train my model I will be using a data set containing major outages reported by different states in the United States from January 2000-July 2016.
-This data set contains 1534 rows and 55 columns.
+I chose accuracy as my evaluation metric because for this type of prediction problem, the True Positives and True Negatives are more important than knowing the False Positive and Negatives.